Nuggets10/LeetCode-Ranks/README.md

 # 🚀 | Installation
 You can find the extension on the Firefox Extension Store [here], or alternatively, you can download the files locally and upload them to your browser by following these steps:
 - Download the latest release
-- Unzip the downloaded folder
+- Unzip the downloaded folder.
+The folder structure will look something like this: LeetCodeRanks_vx.x.x > LeetCode Ranks > Various Scripts
 - Open your browser and navigate to the "Extensions" tab
 - Enable developer mode
-- Click the "Load unpacked" button that appears
+- Click the "Load unpacked" button that appears in the top part
+- Upload the LeetCode Ranks folder found inside the release you have unpacked

 # ❓ | Rankings
 Users receive ranks based on the number of problems they’ve solved.